 Keep Kentucky fiber Kentucky Proud!

 We have the opportunity to purchase the only working fiber mill in Kentucky.
-We plan to relocate it from south central Kentucky to Simpsonville, just around the corner from the outlet mall on I-64.
-This mill will provide jobs, centralize wool production in the state, allow us to have a statewide Fibershed affiliate, keep KY wool KY Proud, and act as a step in the vertical integration of fiber and textile production in our state.
+We plan to relocate it from south central Kentucky to Shelby County, minutes from I-64.
+This mill will provide jobs, centralize wool production in the state, allow us to have a statewide Fibershed affiliate, and act as a step in the vertical integration of fiber and textile production in our state.

 Producers will be able to have their animals sheared at the mill and either receive a check for selling their fiber to us or place their order for processing.
 A dedicated shearing crew will not only be on hand in our shearing shed, but will eventually travel to arranged locations statewide to offer mobile shearing days.

 Of course we'll offer all the services on which you depend: scouring, picking, carding, roving, spinning, dehairing, corespun, and blending.